19hours/sg-statutes/Acts/Income Tax Act.md

 ### Exemption of income of company incorporated and resident in Singapore arising from funds managed by fund manager in Singapore

-13R\.—(1) Subject to such conditions as may be prescribed by regulations, there shall be exempt from tax such income as the Minister may by regulations prescribe of a company incorporated and resident in Singapore and approved by the Minister or such person as he may appoint (referred to in this section as an approved company) arising from funds managed —
+13R\.—(1) Subject to such conditions as may be prescribed by regulations or specified in the letter of approval of the company, there shall be exempt from tax such income as the Minister may by regulations prescribe of a company incorporated and resident in Singapore and approved by the Minister or such person as he may appoint (referred to in this section as an approved company) arising from funds managed —

-(a) in Singapore by such fund manager as may be prescribed; or
+(a) in Singapore by a fund manager; or

-(b) by such person as may be approved by the Minister or by a person appointed by him, subject to such conditions as the Minister may impose.
+(b) by a person approved by the Minister or the person appointed by the Minister.

-[53/2007]
+[22/2011 wef 01/09/2007]

+(1A) The approval of a person under subsection (1) shall be subject to such conditions as the Minister may impose.

-[34/2008 wef 01/09/2007]
+[22/2011 wef 01/09/2007]

 (2) No approval shall be granted under subsection (1) after 31st March 2014.